vim-IDE/vim-IDE/README.md

 - Comments:
 	- **NerdCommenter**: provides shortcuts to (un)comment lines in several filetype

-- Build and deploy applications:
-	- **Eclim**: Build and deploy *Android* applications.
-Need to be installed manually.

 - Version control:
 	- **Fugitive**: provides git command by using *:Git add*, *:Git commit*, etc directly in vim.